yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/logging-export.md

 ##### Log the internal representation of the query plan (debug_print_plan)

 Log the debug-level execution plan used by the parser.
+Used for debugging.
+Not recommended for production.

 ##### Log connections (log_connections)